ptrebert/project-collaborations/README.md

-# collaborations
+# DEPRECATED REPOSITORY
+Repository only kept for reference.

+## Description
-Project repository for collaboration projects
+Project repository for contributions to third-party projects.